 The bit clock (BCLK) is used to clock in and out the digital audio data across the serial bus.
-When in Master mode, this signal can be programmed in two further modes: continuous transfer mode and 256-clock mode.
+When in Master mode, this signal can be programmed in two further modes: continuous transfer mode, and 256-clock mode.
 In continuous transfer mode, only the minimal number of bit clocks needed to transfer the audio data are generated, so in general the number of bit clocks per frame will be two times the data width.
-For example, if data width is chosen as 16-bit, then 32 bit clocks will be generated per frame.
+For example, if data width is chosen as 16-bits, then 32 bit clocks will be generated per frame.
 If the bit clock signal in master mode will be used by a PLL in another device, it is recommended that the 16-bit or 32-bit data width selections be used.
-These cases result in a low jitter bit clock signal being generated, having frequencies of $32 \times F_S$ or $64 \times F_S$.
-In the cases of 20-bit and 24-b-t data width in master mode, the bit clocks generated in each frame will not all be of equal period, due to the device not having a clean $40 \times F_S$ or $48 \times F_S$ or $48 \times F_S$), but the resulting clock signal has higher jitter than in the 16-bit and 32-bit cases.
+These cases result in a low jitter bit clock signal being generated, having frequencies of 32xFs or 64xFs.
+In the cases of 20-bit and 24-bt data width in master mode, the bit clocks generated in each frame will not all be of equal period, due to the device not having a clean 40xFs or 48xFs clock signal readily available.
+The average frequency of the bit clock signal is still accurate in these cases (being 40xFs or 48xFs), but the resulting clock signal has higher jitter than in the 16-bit and 32-bit cases.

 In 256-clock mode, a constant 256 bit clocks per frame are generated, independent of the data width chosen.
-The TLV320AIC31 further includes programmability to 3-state the DOUT line during all bit clocks when valid data are not being sent.
+The TLV320AIC32 further includes programmability to tri-state the DOUT line during all bit clocks when valid data is not being sent.
 By combining this capability with the ability to program at what bit clock in a frame the audio data will begin, time-division multiplexing (TDM) can be accomplished, resulting in multiple codecs able to use a single audio serial data bus.

-When the audio serial data bus is powered down while configured in master mode, the pins associated with the interface will be put into a 3-state output condition.
+When the audio serial data bus is powered down while configured in master mode, the pins associated with the interface will be put into a tri-state output condition.

-RIGHT-JUSTIFIED MODE
+RIGHT JUSTIFIED MODE